Donations

 Can I claim a tax credit for my donation?

-Yes, if you donate to a charity or other organisation that has donee status.
+Yes.
+You can claim a tax credit if you donate to a charity or organisation with donee status.

-If your employer offers payroll giving, and you make donations to a donee organisation directly from your pay, you will receive an immediate tax credit on the amount of your donation.
+If your employer offers payroll giving and you donate to a donee organisation directly from your pay, you’ll receive an immediate tax credit on the amount of your donation.

-How can we check to see that a charity is registered with Charities Services?
+How can I check if a charity registered with Charities Services?

 What can we do if a collector approaches us to make a donation?